asbjornh/list-fns/README.md

 Use with: `reduce`

-Given a key-returning function, returns an object of lists of elements.
+Given a key-returning function, returns the elements grouped in an object according to the returned keys.
 A second argument must be passed to `reduce` .
 For javascript an empty object is enough.
-For typescript an object with properties or a type cast is required.
+For typescript an object with properties or a type cast may be required.

 ```ts
 [{ age: 10 }, { age: 80 }].reduce(